Appendix A

 speed: Your speed represents the number of feet you can move with a single movement (see Movement and Positioning).

-spell: A spell is a disrete magical ✨ ability with combat-relevant effects.
-For details, see ??.
+spell: A spell is a discrete magical ✨ ability with combat-relevant effects.
+For details, see Spells.

 square: A square represents a single 5-ft. by 5-ft. space.
 Many areas are measured in squares for convenience.

-standard action: You can take one standard action each round during the action phase.
+standard action: A standard action is one of the four action types (see Actions).
+You can take one standard action each round during the action phase.
 For details, see Actions.

 Strength: Strength is an attribute that measures your muscle and physical power.
 For details, see Strength.